shionhonda/hippocampus-garden/content/blog/share_button/index.md

 <br>

 ## Blog Post Template
 Finally, let's import the share buttons from the blog post template `blog-post.js`.
-The `Share` component defined above displays the arraanged share buttons.
-I call it twice: the start and the end of the post.
+The `Share` component defined above displays the arranged share buttons.
+I call it twice: at the start and the end of the post.

 ```javascript:title=src/templates/blog-post.js
 ...